viewar/documentation/docs/tutorials/manuals/helpar_user.md

 Due to the nature of tracking, at the moment the annotations may only be placed on and in between the feature points.
 Try thinking about the feature points as a tool to determine the depth of your touch in the 3D space.
 We are constantly working on improving the system, therefore don't get frustrated if you cannot get something right the first time ;)

-Due to the 3D tracking you may walk around it without loosing the notes.
+Due to the 3D tracking you may walk around it without losing the notes.

 After getting all the necessary information, you may end the call.